Books for Girls

 Why is it important for girls to see themselves represented in books?

-When children see characters who look like them and face challenges they recognise, they engage more deeply with the story.
+When children see characters who look like them and face challenges they recognize, they engage more deeply with the story.
 Stanovich (1986) found that engaged readers read more, which builds vocabulary and fluency faster — a cycle that representation helps start.
 Books featuring strong girl protagonists show young readers that girls can be adventurers, scientists, leaders, and problem-solvers.

 What topics do these books for girls cover?